 Consciously or not, they gather data about what they think trucking services like yours should cost and what they’re willing to pay.
-That means you need to be aware of what your competitors are charging, too.
+That means you must also be aware of what your competitors are charging.

-You might feel that your services are worth more; or that you want to charge new clients less than your competitors.
+You might feel your services are worth more; or want to charge new clients less than your competitors.
 And that’s okay.

-But, if you’re entirely unaware of what your competitors charge, you may miss the mark completely – either costing you profit if you charge too little or costing you business if you charge too much.
+But, if you’re entirely unaware of what your competitors charge, you may miss the mark – either costing you profit if you charge too little or business if you charge too much.

-Perceived value is the amount that a client thinks a trucking service is worth.
-And, your competitor’s prices are a part of that perception.
-But, not the whole picture.
+Perceived value is the amount a client thinks a trucking service is worth.
+And your competitor’s prices are a part of that perception.
+But not the whole picture.